Be More Chill (musical): Act One

 The two visit the mall to buy the SQUIP from a dealer at Payless ShoeSource.
 Jeremy, as instructed, swallows it with green Mountain Dew.
 When the SQUIP activates, it causes Jeremy to have a seizure in front of Christine and Jake ("The Squip Enters").
 The SQUIP (in the guise of Keanu Reeves), criticizes Jeremy's appearance, personality, and behavior, telling him that everything about him is terrible ("Be More Chill, Pt.
 1").
 The SQUIP orders him to go to a store to buy a new Eminem shirt.
 Jeremy picks up a woman's shirt and encounters two popular girls from school, Brooke Lohst and Chloe Valentine, and the SQUIP helps Jeremy fabricate a story in order to create a connection with the two girls.
 They offer Jeremy a ride home ("Do You Wanna Ride?"), which the SQUIP demands he accept, but Jeremy declines because he does not wish to leave Michael in the mall.
 The girls leave, and the SQUIP lies to Jeremy and tells him that Michael has left the mall.
 It tells him that in order for its plan to improve his social standing to work, Jeremy needs to obey every order it gives him ("Be More Chill, Pt.
 2").

 The next day, Jeremy heads to school with renewed confidence, wondering if he might be less invisible than before.
-The SQUIP delves into the inner psyche of the student body around him, giving Jeremy insight on the fears and insecurities of his fellow peers.
+The SQUIP delves into the inner psyche of the student body around him, giving Jeremy insight on the fears and insecurities of his peers.
 Jeremy's SQUIP syncs itself with Rich's, instantly making them friends.
 Jeremy heads confidently to the play rehearsal ("Sync Up").
 Christine tells Jeremy about her feelings for a guy she knows, who Jeremy initially believes is himself, but who turns out to be Jake ("A Guy That I'd Kinda Be Into").

 Afterward, the SQUIP informs Jeremy that Christine won't date him until his social standing drastically improves.
 Encouraging Jeremy to use an interested Brooke as a stepping stone to greater popularity, he hooks up with her, while Jake asks Christine to come to his house ("Upgrade").
 Overwhelmed, Jeremy asks the SQUIP to shut itself off for a few minutes.
 Immediately, Jeremy sees Michael and is elated but Michael states that Jeremy has been ignoring him all day.
-The SQUIP explains that it was using "optic nerve blocking" to block Michael from Jeremy's vision and that in order to be more popular he has to "upgrade to Jeremy 2.0."
-Jeremy eventually decides he is tired of being a loser and turns on optic nerve blocking, leaving him alone with the SQUIP ("Loser Geek Whatever").
+The SQUIP explains that it was using "optic nerve blocking" to block Michael from Jeremy's vision and that in order to be more popular he has to "upgrade", at the cost of everything that links him to "Jeremy 1.0."
+After weighing his options, Jeremy eventually decides he is tired of being a loser and turns on optic nerve blocking, leaving him alone with the SQUIP ("Loser Geek Whatever").